 Change light bulbs to brighter bulbs, if possible, to transform rooms for staging purposes.

 Use neutral colors and have staged accessories shown in groups of three.
-Preferrably tall, medium and short so the eyes can rest.
+Preferably tall, medium and short so the eyes can rest.

 Home Staging Bin